 Yes, and yes, and yes.
 Stick baking dish with assembled covered casserole in the fridge for 1-2 days.
 Bake as per recipe.
 Fresh blueberries, especially, do not “leak”.
 And even if other berries do, not a big deal.

 Yes!
 You can refrigerate in a container for up to 3 days or freeze for up to 3 months.
 To thaw, just place on a counter for a few hours.

 Blueberry Breakfast Cake Serving Ideas

 You can serve breakfast cake on its own.
 Heck, even no need to let it cool.
 Slice with a bread knife into 8 slices.
 Then gently loose around the edges and on the bottom with flat spatula, and serve warm.

 My kids like to pour more maple syrup on top but that’s a bit too sweet for me.
 Depends what berries you use.
-You can definitely add extra maple syrup to the batter if your berries are sour.
+You can definitely add extra maple syrup to the batter if your blueberries are sour.

-More Favorite Recipes
+More Healthy Blueberry Recipes

 - Blueberry crumble bars